MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-03.md

 > [!NOTE]
 > Although the spatial mapping mesh is not visible, it is still present and functional.
 For example, any holograms behind the spatial mapping mesh, such as a hologram behind a physical wall, will not be visible.

 You just learned how to modify a setting in the MRTK profile.
-As you can see, in order to customize the MRTK settings, you first need to create copies of the default profiles.
-Because the default profiles are not editable, you will always have them as reference if you want revert back to the default settings.
+As you can see, to customize the MRTK settings, you first need to create copies of the default profiles.
+Because the default profiles are not editable, you will always have them as references if you want to revert back to the default settings.
 To learn more about MRTK profiles and their architecture, you can refer to the [Mixed Reality Toolkit profile configuration guide](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.html) in the [MRTK Documentation Portal](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html).

 ## Congratulations

-In this tutorial, you learned how to clone, customize, and configure an MRTK profile setting.
+In this tutorial, you learned how to clone, customize, and configure Mixed Reality Toolkit profiles and settings.

 [Next Tutorial: 4.
 Positioning objects in the scene](mr-learning-base-04.md)